Find Trade Colleges

 Galveston, TX

 You’ll be in good company if you decide to attend Galveston College.
 It ranked #2 on our 2023 Best Value Allied Health Professions Undergraduate Certificate Schools in the Southwest Region list.
-Located in the town of Galveston, Galveston College is a public college with a small student population.
+Located in the fringe town of Galveston, Galveston College is a public school with a small student population.

 Out-of-state tuition fees for undergraduate students at Galveston College are $5,726 per year.
 After completing their Undergraduate Certificate, allied health graduates from Galveston College carry an average student debtload of $8,120.

-Galveston College also claimed a spot on our Best Allied Health Professions Undergraduate Certificate Trade Schools in the Southwest Region list.
-It’s in the top 10% of all schools in this category.
+In addition to its great value ranking, Galveston College is in the top 10% of all schools on our Best Allied Health Professions Undergraduate Certificate Trade Schools in the Southwest Region list.

 #3